 On the bus

-- Disinfect bus compartments and accessories that people share (such as doors and handles) [at the end of each trip, or if a passenger causes spread of droplets (such as: sneezing, coughing without a muzzle, or vomiting).
+- Disinfect bus compartments and other places that people frequently touched (such as doors and handles) at the end of each trip, or if passenger causes spread of droplets (such as: sneezing, coughing without a muzzle or vomiting).

-- In the event of a confirmed Covid-19 infected passenger, the bus must be suspended until complete disinfection (According to the directions of the Ministry of Health).
+- If a confirmed case is registered among passengers, the bus must be suspended until finishing the disinfection (According to the directions of the Ministry of Health).